 A gastric ulcer is a sore in the lining of the stomach.

-Upsets in the balance of stomach acid and digestive juices can lead to an ulcer.
+Upsets in the balance of stomach acid and juices can lead to an ulcer.
 This can be caused by:

 Less common causes include any of the following: